nicolas1998v/KivaCapstoneProject/README.md

 Hence, 14.5% of loans are still False Postives, or loans that are of the 'funded' class but have been predicted as 'expired'.
 A next goal could be to bring that down to 10% and then 5%.

 ## [Part 4: Presentation]( https://docs.google.com/presentation/d/18hdJlMiIoCoKHjRcSIvIPgoN-mT_E5lz_FUGBUjFQaU/edit#slide=id.p)

 - Host a short, well rehearsed presentation of your project for a non-technical audience.
 - Cover goals, success criteria, data, approach, basic description of model, findings, risks/limitations, impact, next steps and conclusions.

 # CONCLUSION

 In conclusion, the side project proved that default rates are not the reason why lenders don't fund loans.
 This is because :
-1. The EDA didn't show a downward trend in funded percentages when increasing default rates
+1. The EDA didn't show a downward trend in funded percentages when increasing default rates.
-2. Model results weren't better
+2. Model results weren't better.
 3. Inference graphs from these models didn't have default rates column as high predictors.

 So the model for the main project makes since in doing.